Applies to: Resolve Task Manager is not working or not responding error in Windows 10, 8, 7.

 REG add HKCU\Software\Microsoft\Windows\CurrentVersion\Policies\System /v DisableTaskMgr /t REG_DWORD /d /0 /f

-3. The process might take a while as Windows is checking all your files and looking for discrepancies.
-Wait till the process is completely finished.
+3. The process might take a while as Windows checks all your files and looks for discrepancies.
+Wait till the process is finished.
 Once it has finished and there were errors detected, restart your computer and check if the problem got fixed.

-If you are unfamiliar with manually editing the CMD, you can create a Registry file which will automatically modify the Registry Key to re-enable Task Managing.
+If you are unfamiliar with manually editing the CMD, you can create a Registry file that will automatically modify the Registry Key to re-enable Task Managing.

 1. Open Notepad or any other text editor.

 2. Copy the code given below and paste it as it is in it.

 Windows Registry Editor Version 5.00 [HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\Policies\System] “DisableTaskMgr” =dword:00000000

 3. Save the file as Enable Task Manager. reg or *.reg.

 4. Open the file by double-clicking on it.